 A study of realism and naturalism in fiction from the end of the Civil War to World War I.

-Students will acquire reading knowledge of the Old English language, spending half the semester mastering grammar and vocabulary, and the second half translating texts such as The Wanderer, Dream of the Rood, and Beowulf.
-Attention will also be given to Anglo-Saxon culture.
+Students will acquire reading knowledge of the Old English Language, spending half the semester mastering grammar and vocabulary, and the second half translating texts such as The Wanderer, Dream of the Rood, and Beowulf.
+Attention will also be given to early medieval cultures in England.

 England in the 11th century had a multi-lingual and diverse culture, with French, German, Scandinavian, and Latin speakers interacting daily.
 By 1500, England was English-speaking, with various dialects of Middle English emerging from this linguistic mix.
 In this class, students will learn to read and analyze the dialects of Middle English, translating text such as Sir Gawain and the Green Knight, the Harley Lyrics, the York Plays, and the Canterbury Tales from their original language.
 We will learn and apply the rules of grammar, pronunciation, and vocabulary.
 Students will analyze critically questions of creolization, dialect and social class, and the emergence of print culture.